qfpl/applied-fp-course/README.md

 #### Subsequent lessons may contain spoilers, don't cheat yourself out of the experience!

-There is a ``README.md`` file in each Level project that will provide instructions about what the goal is for that specific level.
+There is a ``README.md`` file in each Level module folder that will provide instructions about what the goal is for that specific level.

 * Level 01 : Simple Hello World web app.
 * Level 02 : Define our application spec with types!
 * Level 03 : Testing & Tools (hspec & ghcid)
 * Level 04 : Database layer (sqlite-simple)
-* Level 05 : Add some flexible configuration
+* Level 05 : Better Error Handling Through ExceptT
-* Level 06 : ReaderT & Refactoring
+* Level 06 : Add some flexible configuration
-* Level 07 : ExceptT & Refactoring
+* Level 07 : ReaderT & Refactoring

 -- Coming Soon...
 * Level 08 : (Bonus Round) Lenses & Refactoring